 This Institute performed all hygienic and bacteriological laboratory work for local SS, Wehrmacht, and police units.
-Its lab analysed samples of blood and other fluids to detect cases of typhus, malaria and syphilis.
+Its lab analyzed samples of blood and other fluids to detect cases of typhus, malaria and syphilis.
 It also managed growth cultures for a variety of bacteria, in order to develop antibiotic treatments and vaccines.

 Because of his experience with bacterial cultures, this was a logical assignment for Dr. Münch.
-He realised that the Hygiene Institute was assigned regular shipments of beef, to be used in the bacterial cultures.
+He realized that the Hygiene Institute was assigned regular shipments of beef, to be used in the bacterial cultures.
 The meat, however, was often seized by SS Officers and soldiers for culinary purposes.